Eduardo Matos Moctezuma Lecture Series

 Villoro has been a professor of literature at the Universidad Nacional Autónoma de México (UNAM), and a visiting professor at Yale University, Princeton University, Stanford University, Pompeu Fabra University in Barcelona, and at the New Journalism Foundation, created by Gabriel García Márquez.
 From 1995 to 1998 he directed La Jornada Weekly, a supplement of the newspaper La Jornada.
 He is a columnist for the newspapers Reforma and El Periódico de Catalunya.
 His most recent book is The Horizontal Vertigo: A City Called Mexico (2018).

-Co-sponsored by the David Rockefeller Center for Latin American Studies, the Harvard Divinity School, the Moses Mesoamerican Archive, and the Peabody Museum of Archaeology & Ethnology.
+Co-sponsored by the David Rockefeller Center for Latin American Studies, the Harvard Divinity School, the Moses Mesoamerican Archive, the Peabody Museum of Archaeology & Ethnology, and the Harvard Museums of Science & Culture.